-It was a revelation to me actually; that I, by my nature, loved to hate.
-I was actually drawn to it like a moth to flame.
-It was almost as if I loved, in a sordid kind of way, for people to make horrible decisions and say outrageous things so that I might relish in my hatred of them.
-“Look at what they’re doing now!
-Just look at em!!”
+It was a revelation to me actually, that I, by my nature, loved to hate.
+I was actually drawn to it like a moth to a flame.
+It was almost as if I loved, in a sordid kind of way, for people to make horrible decisions and say outrageous things so that I might bask in my hatred of them.
+“Look at what they’re doing now,” I might think with disgust.
+“Just look at ’em!”

-I had a phone company call me, and try to persuade me to do business with them, many years ago.
-It just so happened that this company was one who had thrown itself headlong into supporting things that ought not be supported by anyone.
+A phone company salesman called me once, not long after your mother and I were married.
+The young man was trying to persuade me to do business with his company.
+It just so happened that this company was one who had thrown itself headlong into supporting things that ought not to be supported.
 Here was my chance I thought.
 So I let that guy know just how bad his company was and how I would NEVER do business with it.
-His reply was a punch in my face.
-He simply said, “Well thank you for your time sir, and God bless you.”
-And then he hung up.
+His reply was unsettling.
+He simply said, “Well thank you for your time sir, and God bless you,” then he hung up.
 He might have actually meant it, or he might have, in a roundabout way, been calling me a hypocrite.
-One thing’s for sure, if his main goal was to get under my skin, he certainly succeeded.
-And please dear children, unless you really mean it, don’t tell people God bless you, especially when you really wish they were dead.
+One thing was for sure, if his main goal had been to get under my skin, he had certainly succeeded.
+But I think it was God who was getting under my skin really.
+That moment changed me, though not enough.
+And please, dear children, unless you really mean it, don’t tell people, “God bless you,” especially when you really wish they were dead.

 *As you know, there are still companies that I won’t do business with for the same sort of reasons.
 And I wish that other people would follow suit, but I’m ok with them if they don’t.
 But you’re not as likely to see me in a rage over it.
 That’s because I don’t hate the people in those companies, but I do hate what most large corporations promote.
 I work for a company that promotes the same sort of nonsense.
 Should I hate myself?
 None of them are doing anything that should surprise anyone, especially the Christian who understands Man’s carnal nature apart from his Maker.